cjemorton/cmorton_blog/_posts/2021/12/2021-12-11-notes-on-freebsd-ports-patching.md

       - `version=$(echo $json | jq '.response.data | {version}' | jq '.version' | xargs)`
     - `release_date` - The release date.
       -  `timestamp=$(echo $json | jq '.response.data | {release_date}' | jq '.release_date' | xargs)`
+  - Another bit of information needed is the version prefix and suffix, this can be generated from the version string by splitting it in half using the '-' as a delimitator and storing each in its own variables for ease of use later.
+    - `version_prefix=$(echo $version | cut -f 1 -d '-' | xargs)` For the version prefix.
+    - `version_suffix=$(echo $version | cut -f 2 -d '-' | xargs)` For the version suffix.
+---
+### Conditional 'if' statement: Further control logic.

  [jq]: https://stedolan.github.io/jq/